 could be able to delete existing group.

 3.2.3 Replication of the IWE student interface

+At least a sentence here explaining that this is a direct translation of work already done – hence no detailed discussion.
+Did we change anything on the basis of Yulun's thesis?
+I don't think so!!
+Refer back to goal G3.

 The prototype:

 must enable the student to select a worked example from a list of existing examples.